 To learn more about monthly reporting, watch our

 Reporting Official videos, review chapter 4 in the

 Personnel Cabinet Employer Reporting Manual, or contact your using the search field above or by visiting the ERCE Contacts page.

-KRS issues all employer billings and credits through electronic invoices in Employer Self Service (ESS).
-KRS creates most invoices on the evening of the
+KPPA issues all employer billings and credits through electronic invoices in Employer Self Service (ESS).
+KPPA creates most invoices on the evening of the

 25th, and the primary Reporting Official receives an email notification when they are available in ESS.